Introduction to the Wheel of Life Assessment

 What is the Wheel of Life Assessment?

-How Does the Wheel of Life Assessment Work?
+How Does the Wheel of Life Chart Work?

 Exploring the Different Life Areas

-The Wheel of Life is divided into various life areas or domains, each representing a different aspect of a person’s life.
-These areas may include, but are not limited to:
+The Wheel of Life Chart is divided into various life areas or domains that encompass different aspects of an individual’s life.
+These areas typically include, but are not limited to:

-- Career/Work: This area focuses on an individual’s professional life, including their job satisfaction, career growth, and work-life balance.
+- Career: This area focuses on one’s professional life, including job satisfaction, growth opportunities, and work-life balance.

-- Health: This area encompasses an individual’s physical and mental well-being, including exercise, nutrition, and overall health habits.
+- Health: This area encompasses physical well-being, exercise, nutrition, and overall health maintenance.

-- Relationships: This area examines the quality of an individual’s personal relationships, including family, friends, romantic partners, and social connections.
+- Relationships: It refers to the quality of relationships with family, friends, romantic partners, and social connections.

 Assessing Your Current Satisfaction Levels